3redronin/mu-server/HTTP2-CONCURRENCY.md

 `RST_STREAM` is therefore the final non-priority frame emitted for a stream, apart from those permitted additional resets.
 Frames already written before the reset command is processed remain validly ordered before the reset.

+Applying a peer reset can close protocol state, error the request-body buffer, mark the response cancelled, and signal an async handler waiter on the coordinator because none of those operations invokes user code.
+Completion listeners and other application callbacks continue on the handler task.

 ## Flow control